ADHD Symptom Fixes And Relationship Solutions

 Relationships are an expression of ourselves with others.
 A relationship is an entity that connects and binds each of us in emotional attachment.
 What attracts us to one another is not fully understood.
 Depending on our emotional health, we may be attracted to others based on our past experiences or our future desires.
 As a result, relationships are a huge part of what makes us human and each relationship we have is defined through subtle nuances.

 Abraham Maslow’s well-known hierarchy of needs proposed in a 1943 paper “A Theory of Human Motivation” considers a ‘sense of belonging’ as more fundamental than one’s sense of self-worth.
-It follows then that being in a relationship with others is not just important, but essential to building your sense of self-worth – knowing that you matter and are worthy of whatever you desire.
+It follows then that being in a relationship (and enjoying successful relationships) with others is not just important, but essential to building your sense of self-worth – knowing that you matter and are worthy of whatever you desire.
 That’s why when one (or both) person(s) in your primary relationship has ADHD, it matters.

 Since ADHD symptoms tend to affect nearly every part of how your brain works, it makes sense to pay attention to and notice how your ADHD manifests with your partner, family members, friends, and colleagues.
 If you’re a neurotypical partner to someone with ADHD, you may feel largely ignored.
 You may feel the nagging responsibility for all the things your ADHD partner consistently ignores or forgets.
 You may be in an unwanted, chronic co-dependent situation where you are holding most of the responsibilities in your hands.
 This can lead to feelings of resentment and anger, and cause you to nag, feel exhausted, and even invisible.